CrappyUserId/javaee-reference-impl/README.md

 # JAX-RS, JPA, and EJB3.1 Reference Implementation

 Web application which demonstrates how to structure a project that provides a RESTful web interface using JAX-RS, using JPA for persistence, and EJB3.1 technology for dependency injection and Container-Managed Transactions (CMTs).
+Demonstrates three separate methods for data access (direct JPA, a facade, and DAOs).

 ## Background